3CordGuy/coders-liturgy/src/routes/prayers/for-writing-tests.md

 Remind me that in doing this with excellence,
 I am loving them as you have commanded me.

-May I write them in a way that accomplishes safety and security, without brittleness and excess.
+May I write these tests in a way that accomplishes safety and security, without brittleness and excess.

 May I work with diligence — a steady mind faithful to the task.